Sponsored by Football

 Chris Reynolds fournd Steven Thompson on a 16-yard strike with just under six minutes remaining in the game for the final score of the afternoon.

 The Statesmen held the Norse to 216 yards of total offense, 89 on the ground and 127 in the air.

 Dan Ridenour rushed for 62 yards on 16 carries and Thompson led the receiving corps with six catches for 67 yards.

 Defensively, Kyle McGivney, Trent Kerrigan, Alex Peterson, Rich Vickers and James Knutson all reached double digit in tackle totals.
 The defensive unit was busy trying to stop William Penn's option attack that carried the football 75 times for 344 yards.

-Prior to kickoff, Chris Norton, who suffered a career ending injury in a game against Central last year, served as the honorary captain.
+Chris Norton, who suffered a career ending injury in a game against Central last year, served as the honorary captain.
 Norton was injured while making a tackle on a kickoff.
 He was given only a three percent chance to ever have any movement below the neck after X-rays showed that his neck was fractured and his spinal cord was compressed.

 Norton's family and four members of the care team from Mayo Clinic, who call themselves "Team Norton", were honored before the game.

 In what was an incredible moment for all in attendance, Norton stood for the National Anthem and for the coin toss at midfield, with the help of Luther captains Ukabiala, McGiveny, Reynolds and Alex Tomesch.